Mentor Coaching AI

 December 28, 2024

 One of the most common questions coaches have when pursuing ICF credentials is about mentor coaching hours.
 How many do you need?
 What counts as individual versus group hours?
 How do you track and document them?
-This guide explains the current ICF requirements for ACC, PCC, and MCC.
+And — new for 2027 — who is qualified to deliver them?
+This guide explains the current ICF requirements for ACC, PCC, and MCC, plus the upcoming Mentor Coach Specialization (MCS) rule.

 The ICF Mentor Coaching Requirement (Snapshot)